-The last 30 minutes of your day is just as easy (and powerful) as the first 30 minutes.
+The last 30 minutes of your day are just as easy (and powerful) as the first 30 minutes.
 The goal of these 30 minutes is to get yourself organized for the next day.

-The first thing I do when my reminder bings… I make myself notes for myself.
+The first thing I do when my reminder bings… I make notes for myself.

 These notes are so I can quickly get “back in the zone” when I pick things back up tomorrow.
-For me, this is typically a few bullet points and the first three or four steps when I pick things back up the next day.
+This is typically a few bullet points and the first three or four steps when I pick things back up the next day.

-I find that if I tell myself the first three or so tactical things I need to do first thing, by the time I finish those tactical tasks, my brain is back in gear and I can be productive.
+I find that if I tell myself the first three tactical things I need to do first, by the time I finish those tactical tasks, my brain is back in gear, and I can be productive.

 The second thing I do is pull together any materials I need.

-If I’ve been doing research and need certain webpages open, I’ll create a sticky note on my computer with all of those links in the same place so I can pull the right webpages up immediately.
+If I’ve been researching and need certain web pages open, I’ll create a sticky note on my computer with all those links in the same place to immediately pull the right web pages up.

-If I need books, I’ll pull them from the shelf and, sometimes, even open them to the section I need.
+If I need books, I’ll pull them from the shelf and sometimes open them to the section I need.